Our Top 3 Picks

 7. Be the Pack Leader

 Here is another Cesar Millan dog training book, meant to help the amateur dog owner with a professional approach to dog health, and a healthy dog-and-owner relationship.
-You get to learn how to satisfy the needs of the dog based on their own dog breeds, how to use calm-assertive energy to deal with both your own dogs as well as with dogs and people around you and how to tackle common dog behavior problems.
+With Be the Pack Leader, you get to learn how to satisfy the needs of the dog based on their own dog breeds, how to use calm-assertive energy to deal with both your own dogs as well as with dogs and people around you and how to tackle common dog behavior problems.
 Melatonin can also help to calm your dog.

 This Cesar dog training manual is filled with techniques and practical suggestions for how to approach dog training, and it also includes several success stories from Cesar Millan’s own career as a dog trainer and dog psychologist.